Best Sleeping Position To Turn A Breech Baby (with Pictures)

 Medical Disclaimer: The information on this page is not intended to diagnose, prevent, mitigate, treat or cure any disease!
 It is not personal medical advice.
 We recommend that you ask a doctor whenver you are looking for medical advice!

 She has worked in hospitals across London and was Head of the Maternity Acupuncture Clinic at the Whittington hospital in London.
-Today, Nathalie runs her own company with clients across London.
-Her passion is to help pregnant women with pregnancy- and birth-related issues.
-On top of that, she also specializes in alternative treatments for babies and children.
+Today, Nathalie runs her own practice in London and helps pregnant women with pregnancy- and birth-related issues.
+She also specializes in alternative treatments for babies and children.

 RELATED POSTS